 Attendees marched to the Ellipse, where some holding signs posed for photos in front of the White House.
 (Caroline Killilea/MNS)Advocates called for Americans to cast their vote for Kamala Harris, an advocate for abortion access.
 (Caroline Killilea/MNS)Pro-Palestine protesters also attended the march, setting off a pink smoke bomb and gathering along 15th Street.
 (Caroline Killilea/MNS)The counter-protesters walked alongside the Women’s March, prompting arguments within the crowd.
 (Caroline Killilea/MNS)Many advocates had personal experiences with abortion and reproductive health care that drew them to Freedom Plaza on Saturday.
 (Caroline Killilea/MNS)Just before the march began, counter-protesters ran in front of the attendees, blocking the march’s path and delaying its start.(Caroline Killilea/MNS)Counter-protesters circled Freedom Plaza with microphones, echoing religious sentiment that opposes abortion.
 (Caroline Killilea/MNS)Marchers took photos of each other’s signs, many of which called for the expansion of reproductive rights.
 (Caroline Killilea/MNS)Some protesters dressed in costumes seen in the Handmaid’s Tale, a statement about American politicians who advocates feel aim to stifle the freedom of women.
 (Caroline Killilea/MNS)Many advocates were willing to speak about their own experiences to reporters.
 (Caroline Killilea/MNS)The march began at Freedom Plaza, where attendees listened as various speakers took to the stage in support of women’s rights.
 (Caroline Killilea/MNS)Protesters crafted creative signs to hold during the march.
 (Caroline Killilea/MNS)Many marchers wore pink clothing and hats, a symbol of female solidarity.
 (Caroline Killilea/MNS)

 Robert Thweatt, a 63-year-old retired financial controller from Texas, also has a long history of attending women’s marches.
-Alongside his husband Chad and a group of friends, Thweatt shared that they have participated in marches in their home state in Dallas, Houston and Austin, but this marked their third time marching in the nation’s capital.
+With his husband, Chad, and a group of friends by his side, Thweatt said he’s been to marches in Dallas, Houston and Austin in his home state, but Saturday was his third time marching for the cause in the nation’s capital.

-Although the event drew some counter-protesters, including a few men carrying large crucifixes and chanting anti-abortion sentiments around the rally’s perimeter, the event remained largely peaceful, with about a dozen police officers occasionally forming a barrier between the two groups.
+The event drew a handful of counter-protesters around the rally’s perimeter as a few men carrying life-size crucifixes circled the marchers as they chanted anti-abortion sentiments.
+Even so, the day remained largely peaceful with a few dozen police officers occasionally former a barrier between the two groups.

-A few organizers took the stage, rallying the crowd with chants of “We are not going back,” a slogan synonymous with Harris’s campaign.
-The march proceeded down Pennsylvania Avenue toward 15th Street, concluding at the Ellipse—just four days after Harris’s closing remarks at the same location.
+When a few organizers took the stage, they rallied the crowd with chants of “We are not going back,” a slogan that’s become synonymous with Harris’s campaign.
+The march proceeded down Pennsylvania Avenue toward 15th Street, concluding at the Ellipse — just four days after Harris’s closing remarks at the same location.

 While many participants were hopeful about the possibility of electing the first female president Tuesday, others attended the march out of concern for what lies ahead.